-C:\Users\BERA\Documents\BSR ex ante 201472020\Ex ante evaluation\draft final\Ex-ante_CP BSR 2014-2020_draft final report_060514.docx Only core tasks of the JTS related to programme implementation are included - capacity for programming and
+C:\Users\BERA\Documents\BSR\ ex ante 201472020\Ex ante evaluation\draft final\Ex-ante_CP BSR 2014-2020_draft final report_060514.docx Only core tasks of the JTS related to programme implementation are included - capacity for programming and other additional tasks a not part of the assessment.

+$^{^{18}\,}$ 4 MC members and 3 project implementer were interviewed in February/March 2014.

+Assessment of current structures

-Ex-ante Evaluation of the Cooperation Programme for the BSR 2014-2020 95 Assessment of The assessment of the current implementation structure made by the ex-ante current structures evaluators is presented in the text below and recommendations are added where relevant.
+The assessment of the current implementation structure made by the ex-ante evaluators is presented in the text below and recommendations are added where relevant.
 An overview table has also been inserted with the findings and the recommendations.

-National contact The only point relating to changes in structure/organisation, which has been discussed in points and contacts the JPC/TF, is the wish of some countries to establish contact points in each country funded to the regions under the programme.
-This wish reflects a notion that the programme/information about the 6 programme may not be reaching all parts of the programme area.
-According to a small survey made by the JTS there is, however, not a general wish for these contract points. survey made by the \$15 there is, nowever, not a general wish for these contract points.
-More visibility and There is a wish among MC members that the secretariat is more present in the countries contact with the and more involved in promotion of the programme in relevant regions, especially those BSR region which are more peripheral to the core Baltic Sea area.
-Due to the geography, there are DSIC legion large differences between countries and regions in this respect.
+National contact points and contacts to the regions The only point relating to changes in structure/organisation, which has been discussed in the JPC/TF, is the wish of some countries to establish contact points in each country funded under the programme.
+This wish reflects a notion that the programme/information about the programme may not be reaching all parts of the programme area.
+According to a small survey made by the JTS there is, however, not a general wish for these contract points.

+More visibility and contact with the BSR region

+There is a wish among MC members that the secretariat is more present in the countries and more involved in promotion of the programme in relevant regions, especially those which are more peripheral to the core Baltic Sea area.
+Due to the geography, there are large differences between countries and regions in this respect.
 This presence could be in the form of road-shows or participation in particular events in each of the countries.

-JTS is assessed as The state of the MANTER and an and a state of the MANTER and a supervision of the supervi The stakeholders' assessment of the MA/JTS programme management compares very good very favourably to other programmes.
+JTS is assessed as very good

+The stakeholders' assessment of the MA/JTS programme management compares very favourably to other programmes.
 The JTS staff is regarded as professional and providing good service to members - staff members respond diligently on requests and follow-up.
 The management of the programme reflects the long experience and has a low error rate.

-More focus on Stakaholdars faal that more attention could be given to the applicant side and Stakeholders feel that more attention could be given to the applicant side and applicants especially new potential project partners/applicants.
+More focus on applicants

+Stakeholders feel that more attention could be given to the applicant side and especially new potential project partners/applicants.
 It is recommend to step-up mobilisation of new partners/programme applicants by more outreach activities through project conferences and visits to the regions.

+Support to implementers

-Support to The JTS is assessed as good in providing advice to project implementers.
-It is implementers recommended to provide more training of project lead partners at project start-up, for mprementers example as an internet course on how-to-manage a project.
+The JTS is assessed as good in providing advice to project implementers.
+It is recommended to provide more training of project lead partners at project start-up, for example as an internet course on how-to-manage a project.
 It is noted by the ex-ante evaluator that considerable training activities are already provided by the JTS.
 It may therefore rather be a question of targeting the training to those projects which need it more (may not be those who sign up for the training!).

-Combining different Th TTC is also analyzed for the surgest sizes to project including new FU for disc • ne JTS is also applauded for the support given to projects including non-EU funding instruments member pa artners.
-In the case of European Neighbourhood & Partnership Initiative (ENPI) the handling of the different funding instruments has proven difficult for both project implementers and the JTS.
-Investments Using programma funding for investments seems to pass second well-well-well- Investments Using programme funding for investments seems to pose several problems.
+Combining different The JTS is also applauded for the support given to projects including non-EU funding instruments member partners.
+In the case of European Neighbourhood & Partnership Initiative

+(ENPI) the handling of the different funding instruments has proven difficult for both project implementers and the JTS.

+Investments

+Using programme funding for investments seems to pose several problems.
 Both in terms of defining eligible investments (what is a "transnational investment project"), in terms of advances and reporting/cash flow.
 In general, implementers have found using programme funds for investments challenging.
 It is recommended that more support is provided in this regard in the next period.

+Table 5.8